Have you ever wondered:

 You listen to your children, are patient, and have fun with them.
 You make time for your kids, show an interest in them and their activities, and encourage them to pursue their passions.
 Through your words and actions, you communicate to your children that they are loved and accepted.

-Typically, when you are in the nurturing role, you enjoy and accept your children as they are and do not expect any change in behavior.
+When you are in the nurturing role, you enjoy and accept your children as they are and do not expect any change in behavior.

 The benefits of the Nurture Role